jraby/1brc/README.md

 The 7% file reading above caught my eye, in absolute time it was suspiciously close to the total time of 1.13s.

-I tried using a chunker that read through a byte slice backed by mmap.
+I tried using a chunker that read through a byte slice backed by mmap to avoid the data copy that the original chunker did.
 The result is [ByteChunker](https://github.com/jraby/1brc/blob/main/internal/fastbrc/chunker.go#L89-L131).
 It is much simpler than the original chunker, it doesn't copy anything, but allocates a little bit for every slices it pushes down the channel.
 The allocations don't show up in the profile at all, so I let them be.

 With this new chunker, reading the input data disappears from the profile and the total time goes from 1.13s to 1.07s.

-There's something strange however, I think the timings are off between the start of the program and the start of `main`.
-Timing the `main` function shows around 0.840ms, yet timing the whole execution with `/bin/time` or `perf stat` shows 1.070s.
+There was something strange however: when timing the `main` from start to end, the timer shows around 0.840ms, yet timing the whole program execution with `/bin/time` or `perf stat` shows 1.070s.

 ## munmap detour

 The timing discrepancy between the top and bottom of the `main` function vs external was bugging me...

-Looking at the `strace` output it finally spotted where the difference came from:
+Looking at the `strace` output I finally spotted where the difference came from:
 ```
 984607 02:07:40.278516 +++ exited with 0 +++
 984606 02:07:40.278518 +++ exited with 0 +++